micryon/GPUcoin/README.md

 Development plan
 -------

-  - Temporarily remove checkpoints
+  - (done) Temporarily remove checkpoints
-  - Change ports
+  - (done) Change ports
-  - Update GPUcoin_seeder with ports.
+  - (done) Update GPUcoin_seeder with ports.
-  - All name changes, and symbol changes: GPUC
+  - (done) All name changes, and symbol changes: GPUC
-  - Change max coins amount
+  - (done) Change max coins amount, and original COIN amount
-  - Change KGW retarget time
+  - (done) Change KGW retarget time
+  - Add in DNSSeed address, and hardcoded 3 node seed addresses, 3 data center VPSes: 2 in US, and 1 in canada
   - Fix micro, milli units (this was changed before to avoid integer overflows for 100B+coins)
-  - Add in nfactor schedule
     - change confirmations needed to account for 60second blocktimes
-  - Add in DNSSeed address, and hardcoded 3 node seed addresses, 3 data center VPSes: 2 in US, and 1 in canada
   - Add in graphics

+  - Add in nfactor schedule

   - Build windows_alpha client
   *Deploy alpha test client on VPS
   - <push to github as code complete ahead of deployment>